mi-we/Angular2Playground/README.md

 This is a repository where i just try out Angular2 a bit for myself.
 Tag v1.1 contains the result of the ToDo list tutorial from the Angular2 docs.

+The project should run successfully with AngularJS 2.0.0-alpha.26.

 # Prerequisites

 Assuming that npm is already installed on your computer, do the following steps: